The JFA philosophy team has been utilizing an argument that should be used by the entire prolife movement because the

 One of the best parts of my job is the work I do partnering with Justice For All.
 I’ve spent four years being trained by Steve Wagner to do many of the things he does for JFA in Wichita, from facilitating seminars and outreaches to coaching mentors.

 Steve shared an argument with my brother Tim last year that he heard from J.P.
 Moreland and is featured on page 67 of Scott Klusendorf’s book, “The Case for Life” that I haven’t seen very many pro-life advocates utilize.
 So the three of us have been emphasizing it in campus dialogue, and over the last year we’ve been discussing how we might train our volunteers to use it.

 The results have been amazing.
 Equal Rights Institute and Justice For All are now teaching this argument in all of our seminars.

 It’s called the Equal Rights Argument.

 We’re asking pro-choice people if they agree that all human adults have an equal right to life.

-When they say yes, we ask them, “Doesn’t that mean there must be something the same about us?”
+When they say yes, we ask them, “Do you think that means there is something the same about us?”

 In other words, if we all have an equal right to life, then we must all have something in common that demands that we treat each other equally, and we must have that property equally.
 It can’t be something (like size or intelligence) that comes in degrees, or it wouldn’t explain our equal right to life.

 When the pro-choice person agrees with that conclusion, we simply ask them what is the same about us.

 I think the natural temptation for a pro-life advocate who is ready with an answer to this question is to share that answer at this point.
 But we’d rather let the pro-choice person consider the question for themselves, and only offer our answer when they ask for it.